steltenpower/PowerGists/animation.md

 In other words<br>![CopyPasteWaste](CopyPasteWaste.png)

 Second, context and process is lost:
-- A **disaster for REPRODUCIBILITY** and reasoning about and experimenting with the matter.
+- A **disaster for REPRODUCIBILITY** and reasoning about and experimenting with the matter<br>[IMG needed]
-- A slightly wrong selection to copy (a decimal point missed?) is often impossible to detect in the result, let alone repairable.
+- A slightly wrong selection to copy (a decimal point missed?) is often impossible to detect in the result, let alone repairable<br>[IMG needed]
 - A later change in the source will not be automatically reflected in where it's copied to.
-There it will be out of date.
+There it will be out of date<br>[IMG needed]
 - It's awfully difficult to keep files consistent with each other (within specified versions).
-Google "git" when finished reading this page.
+Google "git" when finished reading this page<br>[IMG needed]

 # GO BEYOND THE PAPER THINKING:<br>EMBED YOUR DATA SCIENCE IN A WEB-POWERED NOTEBOOK!
 We all know hyperlinks to manually click from one page to the next, but web addresses (or URLs) can do more.
 Algorithms (these things computer programmers create) use URLs to refer to up-to-date input data.
 And now there's a way to just use algorithms and their output within your **TEXT** in so-called Electronic Lab Notebooks.
 So where shared documents like Google Docs and Word within Teams are famous for cooperating among writers, these notebooks allow to add programmers, **CODE** (in which anybody can read where data comes from) and results (often **PLOT**).